 Permanent RN/Education job in Greensville/ Emporia/ Sussex, Virginia

-Permanent RN/SNF job in Rockville, Maryland
+Permanent RN/PICU job in Houston, Texas

-Permanent RN/Ambulatory job in Oklahoma City, Oklahoma
+Permanent RN/Admin job in Oklahoma City, Oklahoma

-Permanent RN/MS job in Seattle, Washington
+Permanent RN/MS job in Marion, Ohio

 Permanent placement staffing services are offered to nurses free of charge by many agencies which collect a placement fee from the employer.
 Using a firm can be advantageous to the nurse as a good agency will have a lot to offer the candidate.
 First, nurses can oftentimes find positions through placement agencies which are not advertised or available elsewhere.
 Secondly, the agency recruiting for the position of interest generally knows what the employer is looking for and can help the candidate hone their presentation on their application as well as preparation for the interview.
 Remember, the agency has a vested interest in seeing the candidate hired.
 Additionally, some recruitment firms supply a concierge service for the candidates to help with booking flights, renting cars, and setting up hotels and interview times.
 As the process draws to a close, most firms will negotiate on behalf of the candidate on deal points such as salary, relocation assistance, temporary housing, bonuses, and other benefits details.